 There are lots of changes coming from Microsoft.
 In addition to launching its new Windows 8 operating system and a pair of Windows 8 Surface tablet PCs, the company just released the consumer versions of Office 2013 and Office 365.
 The names are confusing because imply there are two different products.
 But it's actually the same basic product with different pricing models -- like a car company offering the same car for sale or lease.

 You can purchase a copy of the new version of Microsoft Office for Windows but Microsoft would prefer that you rent it instead.
-The company is trying to reposition itself from one that sells software to a services company by getting people to pay by the year or the month for
+The company is trying to reposition itself from one that sells software to a services company by getting people to pay by the year or the month for access to its software rather than purchase it outright.

 Microsoft is encouraging home users to pay $99.99 a year (or $9.99 a month) to access the Office 365 suite of applications on up to five PCs.
 This option gives you access to the full range of programs: Microsoft Word, the Excel, PowerPoint, Outlook, Publisher, OneNote and Access (for managing databases).
 Microsoft also throws in an extra 20 gigabytes of its SkyDrive cloud-based storage service and 60 global minutes of calling via Skype.
 The deal also includes any upgrades issued during the life of your service agreement.

 Although Microsoft didn't release a new version of Macintosh Office, Mac users or families with both PCs and Macs can take advantage of the same offer.
+That means a $100 subscription would cover, for example, a family with three PCs and two Macs.
+College and university staff and students can get the same package for $79.99 for four years.
+I wish college tuition were this affordable.

 Another option is to purchase Office 2013 the old fashioned way.
 The least expensive version, Office Home and Student, costs $139.99 and comes only with Word, Excel PowerPoint and OneNote and is licensed for only one PC.
 There is also an Office Home & Business version for $219.99 that includes Outlook.
 Or, for $399.99 you can buy Office Professional and also get Access and Publisher.
 It would be nice if they threw Publisher into the less expensive packages because it's a handy program for consumers who want to create greeting cards, certificates, fliers, photo albums and fancy documents.